Staff

 Mike GibeauConservation Manager

-As Stewardship Coordinator for SALTS, Mike plays a number of roles including the point person working with our existing easement holders but also helping to implement new easements.
+As Conservation Manager for SALTS, Mike plays a number of roles including the point person working with our existing easement holders but also helping to implement new easements.
 Mike grew up on a farm near Strathmore and following a stint as a rodeo cowboy spent 33 years as a warden and biologist with Parks Canada.
 In this role he developed extensive experience in the ecology and management of large carnivores including research on coyotes, wolves, black bears, and grizzly bears.
 In recent years, much of his time was spent coordinating grizzly bear conservation as the Carnivore Specialist for the Mountain National Parks.

 Mike has an MSc in Wildlife Biology and a PhD in Conservation Biology.
 In addition to his role at SALTS he is also an Adjunct Professor in the Geography Department at the University of Calgary and advises graduate students.
 Mike has a keen interest in interdisciplinary problem solving, the social context of conservation, and the links between science and policy.